sav-che/TL-2/Authors/Rose, Lewis Samuel (originally Rosenbaum) {std. L. Rose}.md

-> [!cite] BHL link: this entry starts at [page 887](https://www.biodiversitylibrary.org/item/103624#page/901/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 887](https://www.biodiversitylibrary.org/page/33190358) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Rose, Lewis Samuel (originally: Rosenbaum) (1893-1973), American (native Californian) plant collector in California; long-time associate of the California Academy of Sciences, from 1930 as a volunteer in its Department of Botany. (*L. Rose*).
+Rose, Lewis Samuel (originally: Rosenbaum) (1893-1973), American (native Californian) plant collector in California; long-time associate of the California Academy of Sciences, from 1930 as a volunteer in its Department of Botany.
+**Abbreviated name**: *L. Rose*

 #### Herbarium and types